YiruCai/YiruCai.github.io/_pages/about.md

 # About Me
 Yiru Cai is a Ph.D. student in the [Department of Management and Entrepreneurship](https://harbert.auburn.edu/about/academic-departments/management-and-entrepreneurship.html) at Auburn University’s Harbert College of Business.
 Her research focuses on entrepreneurship, including entrepreneurial decision-making, opportunities and resources, startup joiners, IPOs, and entrepreneurial ecosystems.

 Before joining Auburn University, she earned a Ph.D. in Business Administration from [Jilin University](https://jilinuniversity.cn/about/), where she worked with Dr. Li Cai.
 Her dissertation examined how entrepreneurs’ skills shape opportunity evaluation and entrepreneurial action from a holistic perspective encompassing opportunity discovery, creation, and ambidexterity.
 During her doctoral studies, she was also a visiting researcher at the [University of North Carolina at Charlotte](https://www.charlotte.edu/) from November 2021 to June 2023, where she worked with [Dr. Franz W. Kellermanns](https://belkcollege.charlotte.edu/directory/franz-w-kellermanns).
+Her Curriculum Vitae can be found [here](yiru_cv.pdf).

 # 🔥 News
 - **[Jun 2026]** I was accepted to New Doctoral Student Consortium (NDSC) at the [Academy of Management Annual Meeting](https://www.aom.org/event/aom-2026-annual-meeting/).